 Sports in Elafonisi

-This place is excellent to practice my favorite sport ever: do nothing on a beach.
+This place is excellent to practice my favorite sport ever: doing nothing on a beach.
 However, if you’re not a relaxed type of person, snorkeling is very popular in Elafonisi.

 The area is often hit by very strong winds which, paired with a calm lagoon, have transformed this spot into a sanctuary for kite surfing and several other water sports.